8 September 2023

 Step 2: Upload a LinkedIn profile photo

-But that doesn't mean you have to pay big bucks for a fancy photographer.
+But that doesn’t mean you have to pay big bucks for a fancy photographer.
 You can do it yourself.
-Find a clean, neutral background to stand in front of, with the 60% of the frame being made up of your face.
+Find a clean, neutral background to stand in front of.
+Oh – and before you take the pic, make sure that at least 60% of the frame is made up of your face.

 Think clean & professional.

 As a rule of thumb, take a photo in something you’d wear to an interview.
 And take it in a place with good natural lighting.
 You want to be visible.
 Otherwise, what’s the point?

 Step 3: Design a LinkedIn cover photo

 Your LinkedIn cover photo is one of the BEST ways to get noticed.
 Yet so many people don’t bother to include one on their profile.

 A cover photo is a great way to show off your personality, outline your industry passions and your key skills.
 Not sure how to go about creating one?

 Use these free LinkedIn-sized cover photo templates.
 They’re ace.

 The headline sits nicely next to your profile photo and is, along with your photo, one of the first things potential employers and your professional network will see.